 Please contact Channel Life (www.channel.co.za) if you require the PPFM for their smoothed bonus products.
+All Sanlam Life's smoothed bonus products fall into the discretionary participation business category.

 Note

 1 Items in italics are defined in the Glossary